-CO1 Apply Fundamental knowledge to Predict the Properties and Characteristics of fluid.
+COUNSE 501 Collies.
+Opon completion of this course, student will be usic to: CO1 Apply Fundamental knowledge to Predict the Properties and Characteristics of fluid.
 CO2 Apply principle of dimensional analysis & similitude to simple engineering problems and describe buoyancy force.
 CO3 Understand the Kinematics of fluid flow and Continuity Equation.
-CO4 Analyze the Forces and energy for the fluid flow in a conduit and compare the different flow Measuring devices.
+CO4 Analyze the Forces and energy for the fluid flow in a conduit and compare the different flow Measuring devices. different flow ivieasuring devices.
 CO5 Analyse the losses and viscous effects in the flow through pipes.